Author // Emily Rozmus Tuesday, 01 October 2019

 To learn more about how to find Scholastic Choice articles and teachers guides, read this Teach With INFOhio blog post.

-INFOhio's collection of streaming videos also has content to support the Social Emotional Learning Standards.
+INFOhio's collection of streaming videos also has content to support the Social and Emotional Learning Standards.
 Using key words to search for videos yields many results.
 There are also playlists curated by themes.
 Use the Careers playlist to support Competency A - Self Awareness - A2: Demonstrate awareness of personal interests and qualities, including strengths and challenges.

 Many of the DVC streaming videos have teachers guide and other instructional supports.